Ruby Red Trilogy: Emerald Green

 Raphael discovers that the coordinates in Lord Montrose's copy of The Green Rider point to Gwyneth‘s house.
 Xemerius discovers a treasure chest hidden behind the painting of one of Gwyneth‘s ancestors.
-Mr. Bernard explains he was the one who hid the treasure on behalf of her grandfather, and agrees to take it out of its hiding place that evening.
-Lucas figures out that the treasure is the first chronograph, and Gwyneth realizes that with it, she can travel back in time whenever she wants.
+Mr. Bernard explains he was the one who hid the treasure on behalf of her grandfather and agrees to take it out of its hiding place that evening.
+Lucas figures out that the treasure is the first chronograph and Gwyneth realizes that with it, she can travel back in time whenever she wants.

 Gideon tries to patch things over, but Gwen still refuses and heads home.
-Upon opening the chest, they find first chronograph and it is given to Gwyneth.
-Charlotte wants the chronograph for herself and schemes to take it.
+Upon opening the chest, they find the first chronograph (with blood from every time-traveller except for Gwen and Gideon).
+Charlotte strongly suspects that the object in the chest (which she saw carried through the house) was the chronograph.
+She also eavesdrops Gwen, Lesley, Aunt Maddy, Nick and Mr Bernhard opening the chest and warns Gwen about the seriousness of hiding the chronograph from the Lodge.
+When Gwen does not admit to having it, Charlotte alerts the Lodge as to her suspicions and they come and search Gwen's room where they find the chest and take it with them.

-At the ball, Gideon tells the Count that he got Lady Tilney's blood, and he then leads Gwyneth to dance.
+At the ball, Gideon tells the Count that he got Lady Tilney's blood and he then leads Gwyneth to dance.
 After running away from Gideon, Gwen meets a drunken Rakoczy, who tries to get her to drink something strong, but is thwarted by Gideon.
-Gwen runs away again to an empty room, and Gideon follows her, trying to assure her that he has no feelings for Lady Lavinia.
-While arguing, Gwyneth discovers her past self staring at them from her third uncontrolled time travel, and kisses Gideon as a distraction.
+Gwen runs away again to an empty room and Gideon follows her, trying to assure her that he has no feelings for Lady Lavinia.
+While arguing, Gwyneth discovers her past self staring at them from her third uncontrolled time travel and kisses Gideon as a distraction.

-It is revealed that Lord Alcott is the traitor among the Guardians, and Lord Alastair paid a good amount of money to both Alcott and Lavinia to help in his plans.
-Lavinia is sent away and Alcott and Alastair fight Gideon and Gwyneth.
-Gwen is sent home, but Gideon shows up during supper and reveals that in order to get the philosopher's stone, the secret of the chronograph that will cure mankind's diseases, Gwen has to kill herself.
+It is revealed that Lord Alcott is the traitor among the Guardians and that Lord Alastair paid a large amount of money to both Alcott and Lavinia to help in his plans.
+Lady Lavinia is sent away and Alcott and Alastair fight Gideon and Gwyneth.
+Gwen is sent home, but Gideon shows up during supper and reveals that in order to get the Philosopher's Stone, the secret of the chronograph that will cure mankind's diseases, Gwen has to kill herself.
 Furthermore, she must kill herself specifically because of Gideon.

 The next day, when Gwen is taken back to elapse, along with her mother who was also invited, she accidentally overhears the Inner Circle's interrogation of her mother.
-Gideon has his blood read into the chronograph, and the philosopher's stone is revealed.
+Gideon has his blood read into the chronograph, and the Philosopher's Stone is revealed.

 Gwyneth is poisoned by Rakoczy, and it is revealed that Mr. Whitman is really Count Saint-Germain.
-Mr. Whitman shoots Gideon, who reveals that he is now immortal, having dissolved the philosopher's stone in water and drank it.
+Mr. Whitman shoots Gideon, who reveals that he is now immortal, having dissolved the Philosopher's Stone in water and drinking it.
 He is now able to live forever with Gwyneth.